 The Belgian artist couple Fred and Liliane Funcken have been making a variety of historical comics since their first cooperation in Tintin magazine in 1956.
 Their work is characterized by a realistic, precise style which gives their comics a classic touch.
-Fred Funcken began his professional career as an illustrator in Spirou and Bonnes Soirées in 1939.
-He joined the studios of Guy Depierre a year later and began producing comics.
-In his early work, he used a variety of pseudonyms, such as Fred Gu, Fred Dye, Dick John's, Ranch, Mac Bones, Léo Lyon and Hector Hugo.
+Fred Funcken was born in Verviers, and already published his first commercial drawings for a local paper.
+He began his professional career as an illustrator for the Dupuis magazines Spirou, Bonnes Soirées and Le Moustique in 1939.
+He drew his first comic stories after joining the studios of Guy Depierre in the following year.
+In his early work, he used a variety of, mostly anglicized, pseudonyms, such as Fred Gu, Fred Dye, Dick John's, Ranch, Mac Bones, Léo Lyon and Hector Hugo.

 Clem et Shorty (Heroic, 1956)